 I love BBQ ribs and typically order them when I visit restaurants specializing in barbecue.
 There’s just something about getting messy with your hands, eating delicious and tender meat off the bone and licking your fingers clean of barbecue sauce after.

 This is why I was so excited to make Instant Pot Pork Ribs when I got the Instant Pot Duo Crisp + Air Fryer.
 And I am so happy how they turned out.
+You can use the leftover ribs as toppings for the TikTok Tortilla Wrap Hack.

 Perfect.
 All.
 The.
 Time!
 Fall-off-the bone tender meat with nice sticky caramelized crust.